Shoaib Mohammad

-Shoaib Mohammad (شعیب محمد; born 8 January 1961) is a former Pakistani cricketer who played in 45 Tests and 63 ODIs from 1983 to 1995.Shoaib is the son of former Pakistani cricketer Hanif Mohammad.
+Shoaib Mohammad (شعیب محمد; born 8 January 1961) is a Pakistani former cricketer who played in 45 Tests and 63 ODIs from 1983 to 1995.
+Shoaib is the son of Pakistan national cricket team's former captain Hanif Mohammad.
 Shoaib was a right-handed batsmen who represented the country until the mid-1990s.
-He is currently involved in development of cricket in Pakistan and is coaching and taking trials on behalf of Pakistan Cricket Board.
+Even after his retirement, Shoaib remained engaged in the development of cricket in Pakistan and coached and took trials on behalf of the Pakistan Cricket Board.
 On February 11, 2014, he was appointed the fielding coach of the national team.
-His son Shehzar Mohammad is a right-handed batsman and wicket-keeper for Pakistan International Airlines.
+His son Shehzar Mohammad played as a right-handed batsman and wicket-keeper for Pakistan International Airlines.